Marius

 Who should book, when it makes sense

 Book Marius when the brief is direct: Provençal cuisine, Monte Carlo, €€€ pricing, a smart casual dress code.
-It can make sense for a meal where the restaurant choice should feel deliberate, but the verified information does not support claims about group size, service format, booking difficulty, or specific meal periods.
+It can make sense for a meal where the restaurant choice should feel deliberate.
+For details on group size, service format, booking difficulty, or specific meal periods, please check directly with the restaurant.

-Because the confirmed details do not include hours, lunch service, a tasting menu, takeout, delivery, dietary accommodations, or a beverage program, those points should be checked directly with the restaurant before making plans.
+Hours, lunch service, tasting menus, takeout, delivery, dietary accommodations, beverage programs should be checked directly with the restaurant before making plans.
 The safest way to use Marius in an itinerary is to treat it as a Provençal Monte Carlo restaurant with Michelin Plate recognition, then confirm practical details before booking.

 For comparison, La Table d'Élise is a natural name to cross-shop if you are weighing Marius against another named restaurant.
 Café de la Fontaine, La Cassolette, Les Remparts, Alain Llorca are also useful reference points depending on the style of meal you want.